tymyrddin/blue-phish/source/docs/independent/phishing.md

 # Phishing

-Phishing attempts to trick people into clicking on fraudulent links in emails (on their workstation, mobile, tablet, iPad).
+Phishing attempts to trick people into clicking on fraudulent links in emails.
 The link typically takes the person to a seemingly legitimate site with a malware download.

 ## Detection